MLSA-Mehran-UET/Learn-to-code-java/CONTRIBUTING.md

 ### step 5 Add Changes and Commit Changes
 Now we have to add changes that we made to the branch so for that we will run following command

-git add .
+> git add .

 Now we have to commit changes, commit message should always be clear, to commit use command below

-git commit -m "resolved the <issue>"
+> git commit -m "resolved the 'issue'."

 ### step 6 Push changes to GitHub
 Now we have to push the changes that we made to remote repository on specified branch to do so use command below

-git push origin <branch name>
+> git push origin "branch name"

-name of branch is same as you created in step 3
+name of branch is same as you created in step 3.

+e.g `git push origin mybranch`

 ### step 7 Submit your changes for review
 Once you have pushed your code to GitHub, now it's time to create pull request, you will go to the repository click on compare and pull request and submit the pull request.